Aiven-Open/klaw-docs/docs/workflows/topic/manage-topic-requests.md

   an action.

 - **Create**
-  Create a new topic Request is in this category.
+  Create a new topic request is in this category.

 - **Delete**
   Delete a topic request is in this category.